r3muxd/MonoGame/Documentation/tutorials/Audio_XNA.md

 # Audio Constraints

+Mobile platformns have a maximum of 32 sounds playing simultaneously.
-Windows Phone has a maximum of 64 sounds playing simultaneously.
+Dekstop platforms have a maximum of 256 sounds playing simultaneously.
+Consoles and other platforms have their own constraits, please look at the console sdk documentation for more information,
 An [InstancePlayLimitException](T_MXFA_InstancePlayLimitException.md) exception is thrown if this limit is exceeded.

 # Concepts